Mainsworth2107/SwarmCode/README.txt

 README for DBA code

-All refernces are given in main.m
+DBA Algorithm is inspired by the works of (Jevtic et al)

-DBA Algorithm (Jevtić et al): Implementation and verification of DBA Algorithm
+Fully detiled refernces are given in main.m

 FILES: